-- Make deeper cuts along the score until you cut through the tile.
+- Make deeper and deeper cuts along the score until you cut through the tile.

-- Angle grinders and rotary tools offer the most effective ways to cut tile while it’s still glued to the wall or floor.
+- Angle grinders and rotary tools are effective ways to cut tile while it’s still glued to the wall or floor.

 - Mark the location of the cut with a marker or pencil.
-Fixing a piece of masking tape along the mark can make the line easier to follow and help prevent chipping.
+Fix a piece of masking tape along the mark to make the line easier to follow and help prevent chipping.

 - Use a spray bottle to wet the tile with water to reduce dust.